What Is Changa? Effects, Dosage, Recipes & More

 Smoking changa is becoming an increasingly popular way to use DMT.
 The more typical methods of consuming DMT are by vaporizing the crystalline substance on its own or orally (via ayahuasca).
 In human trials, researchers will typically administer DMT via intravenous (IV) injection, although intramuscular (IM) has been used as a route of administration as well.

 Many psychonauts prefer changa over freebase DMT for several reasons.
 It can offer a different experience, which many find to be more pleasant.
 However, that’s not to say that a changa experience will necessarily be less profound.
-With the right dosage, you can still experience a ‘DMT breakthrough’: entry into what feels like another world.
+With the right dosage, you can still experience a ‘DMT breakthrough.’

 Interested in joining a Psychedelics Clinical Trial?
 Sign up here now and we will connect you with a clinical trial in your area when one becomes available.